October is “Home Eye Safety Month.”

 While such precautions may seem unnecessary, almost a thousand people a year are hospitalized due to eye injuries that resulted from slips and falls, a ten-year study by John Hopkins found.

 2. Cleaning Supply Closet

-Household chemicals can be more dangerous that you think.
+Household chemicals can be more dangerous than you think.
 Chemical burns represent almost a tenth of all serious injuries to the eyes.

 There are several sources of extremely caustic chemicals in the average home, including:

 - other cleaning products

-In some cases, it takes contact with the liquid itself to damage the eyes, but even exposure to concentrated fumes can damage sensitive eye surfaces.
+In some cases, it makes contact with the liquid itself to damage the eyes, but even exposure to concentrated fumes can damage sensitive eye surfaces.
 Use such chemicals in a well-ventilated area and store them securely in a locked cabinet that children cannot access.